tyin363/SMARTJ/README.md

 - Navigate to the Job Finder page through the home page or navigation bar
 - On the page, you can choose to click and be redirected to 6 Software Engineering curated job finding links from sites such as Prosple

-[Provide instructions on how to use the main features of the application]

 ## License